Vase with Poet Zhou Dunyi: Characteristics

-The foreground presents a picnic scene of a basket, wine and multiple jars of gourd.
+The foreground presents a picnic scene of a basket, wine and multiple jars made of gourd.
 A young lady with a fan standing close by, effectively transiting the musical performance scene around the vase to another setting of four gentlemen in a peaceful environment sitting around a low table drinking wine.
 Below this another visual register occurs separating a landscape of roaming cranes and a deer resting on the foot of the jar, suggesting a sense of hope and longevity.

 Zhou Dunyi

 Zhou Dunyi, the central figure on the vase, was a Chinese philosopher and cosmologist.
 Born in 1017 the Chinese scholar, referred to as literati was considered by Thompson, J as one of the first "neo confucians".
 Neo-Confucians refers to a stream of Confucian thinking that prevailed amongst scholars in the early Song Dynasty (960–1279 CE).
 This way of thinking was characterised by both Buddhist and Daoist metaphysics which attempted to communicate the details of Confucian Philosophy.
 Zhou personally investigates spirituality in relation to morality and politics.
 Additionally Zhou's study stems from what Thompson describes it as "Buddhist notions of equanimity and compassion".

 Zhou was born in Daozhou, with the given name of "Dunshi".
 This was soon changed to Dunyi in 1063 when Emperor Yingzong came into power as it was the commons practice in Chinese culture, specifically in families of scholar officials that prohibited the use of the name of the emperor.
 Later in his lifetime, Zhou moved to Xingzi in Jiangxi, the province in which the porcelain was primarily produced, explaining the relationship between his work and his presence on the vase.
 Furthermore Thompson explains that Zhou was not well known throughout his lifetime, despite his heavy influence over Zhu Xi, who was a significant figure in the emergence of neo-confucians thought.
 He additionally tutored two young individuals Cheng Hao (1032-1085) and Cheng Yi (1033-1107), which contributed to his standing as a well-regarded intuitive by his contemporaries.
 Only later was Zhou regarded by others Neo Confucians as an "exemplar of authenticity".
 This assists in explaining why the vase was created (1587) significantly after Zhou's death (1073), when appreciation and acknowledgement of his contribution to Literati culture was realised.